zongdaoming/dpk/README2.md

 ### Dynamic masking ratios of different stages in the training phase.
 We visualize the dynamic mask ratios at different stages on ImageNet.
-The mask ratios are adjusted in batch-level, and are averaged in epoch-level for better presentation.
+The mask ratios are adjusted in batch-level and averaged in epoch-level for better presentation.

 <center>